-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.).

-YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR SOME SURGICAL

-PROCEDURES.
-Please refer to the prior authorization information shown in Section 3 to be sure which services require prior authorization and identify which surgeries require prior authorization.

-Benefit Description You pay Surgical procedures High Option A comprehensive range of services, such as: Nothing Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) An individual must weigh 100 pounds or 100% over his or her normal weight according to the current underwriting standards. - An individual must be age 18 or over. - An individual's health must be endangered, that is, have a BMI of 40 or greater or a BMI between 35-39 with documented high-risk, comorbid medical conditions that have not responded to medical management and are a threat to life.
-An individual must have tried conservative measures such as, but not limited to: psychological evaluation, behavior modification, diet restrictions/supplements, physician supervised weight loss plans, physical activity programs, prescription drugs such as appetite suppressants. - The following are excluded from coverage even if a physician prescribes or administers them: vitamins, nutrients and food supplements.
-Note: Contact Plan for specific information regarding Covered and Not covered Bariatric Surgery procedures. • Insertion of internal prosthetic devices .
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusion brochure and are payable only when we determine they are medically necessary. ons in this Plan physicians must provide or arrange your care. • Be sure to read Section 4, Your costs for covered services , for valuable information abor sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, inc Medicare. • The services listed below are for the charges billed by a physician or other health care p for your surgical care.
+See in Section 5(c) for charges associated with the facility (i.e. he surgical center, etc.).
+YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR MOST SURGIO PROCEDURES.
+Please refer to the prior authorization information shown in Section 3 to which services require prior authorization and identify which surgeries require prior authorization b be sure Benefit Description You pay burgical procedures High Option A comprehensive range of services, such as: Nothing Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) - An individual must weigh 100 pounds or 100% over his or her normal weight according to the current underwriting standards. - An individual must be age 18 or over. - An individual's health must be endangered, that is, have a BMI of 40 or greater or a BMI between 35-39 with documented high-risk, comorbid medical conditions that have not responded to medical management and are a threat to life. - An individual must have tried conservative measures such as, but not limited to: psychological evaluation, behavior modification, diet restrictions/supplements, physician supervised weight loss plans, physical activity programs, prescription drugs such as appetite suppressants. - The following are excluded from coverage even if a physician prescribes or administers them: vitamins, nutrients and food supplements. - Note: Contact us for specific information regarding Covered and Not covered Bariatric Surgery procedures.
+Insertion of internal prosthetic devices .
 See 5(a) - Orthopedic and prosthetic devices for device coverage information